roseengineering/bemcssify/README.md

 Use this browserify transform to bundle your CSS files together.

 Each time you require a unique CSS file using this transform, the contents of the file are appended to the CSS output file.
-The name of this output file is passed as an argument to the transform.
+The name of which is passed as an argument to the transform.
 To bundle your CSS into one file use the '-o outfile' option.
 If this argument is not given, no CSS will be bundled together.